Jim-ZhenXue/acml-2016-website/pages/participants/registration.rst

 ===================

-* It is possible to transfer registration to another person if you can no longer attend the conference until November ??, 2016 at 23:59pm Pacific Time.
+* It is possible to transfer registration to another person if you can no longer attend the conference until October 31st, 2016 at 23:59pm New Zealand Time.
-* 50% of the registration fee can be refunded for cancellation requests made on or before November ??, 2016 at 23:59pm Pacific Time.
+* 50% of the registration fee can be refunded for cancellation requests made on or before October 31st, 2016 at 23:59pm New Zealand Time.
-* No refund will be made for cancellation requests made after November ??, 2016.
+* No refund will be made for cancellation requests made after October 31st, 2016.
 * The service fee and bank charge are non-refundable.